Mount Pocono, Pennsylvania: Resort hotels

 Currently, Mount Pocono serves as the commercial center for the northern part of Monroe County.
-Stores from national and regional chains such as Lowe's, Walmart, Weis Markets, and others are in the Borough.
-Local businesses include the Casino Theatre, the Village Trader, the Pioneer Diner.
-Many businesses are members of the Mount Pocono Association (formerly, the Mount Pocono Business Association).
+Stores from national and regional chains and others are in the borough.
+Many businesses are members of the Mount Pocono Association (formerly the Mount Pocono Business Association).

 Transportation

 Roads and highways

 As of 2017, there were 21.55 mi of public roads in Mount Pocono, of which 5.60 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 15.95 mi were maintained by the borough.

 Pennsylvania Route 196, Pennsylvania Route 611 and Pennsylvania Route 940 are the numbered highways serving Mount Pocono.
 PA 940 follows a southwest-northeast alignment through the center of the borough.
 PA 611 follows a northwest-southeast alignment through the middle of the borough.
 Finally, PA 196 begins at the intersection of PA 611 and PA 940 and heads north through the northern portion of the borough.

 Railroad

 The main line of the Delaware, Lackawanna and Western Railroad passed through the southern end of the borough, providing access from New York City via the terminal at Hoboken, New Jersey.
 A passenger station was built at the crossing of Pennsylvania Route 611 in 1886.
 Most of the station was demolished in 1937 when the highway was widened.
 Regular passenger service to the borough ended in 1965.
 The D., L. & W. tracks now carry freight trains of the Delaware-Lackawanna Railroad and an occasional excursion train from Steamtown National Historic Site.